xbrlus/xbrl-api/api/xbrlValues.md

 * **Error Response:**

-    An error is returned if no value is defined for a CIK or an accession number.
+    An error is returned if the CIK value entered is not numeric.

     ```XML
     <?xml version="1.0" encoding="utf-8"?>